 Key Policy Statements

-The following are some of the fundamental principles underlying graduate financial support at Stanford University (see the associated sections of this manual for further explanation and details):
+The following are some of the fundamental principles underlying graduate financial support at Stanford University (see the associated sections of this website for further explanation and details):

 - Financial support allows graduate students to work on their studies, enabling them to make expeditious progress towards their degree.
 For this reason,

-- during the school year (excluding Summer Quarter), graduate students must be enrolled in full-time studies (8-10 units or TGR) in order to receive fellowship support (stipend or tuition payment) or the Tuition Allowance (TAL) associated with an assistantship.
+- during the school year (Autumn, Winter, Spring quarters), graduate students must be enrolled in full-time studies (8-10 units or TGR) in order to receive fellowship support (stipend or tuition payment) or the Tuition Allowance (TAL) associated with an assistantship.

 - during the school year, the maximum assistantship appointment is 50%, providing salary for 20 hours of work per week.

 - during the school year, concurrent hourly employment is limited to eight hours per week for US students with a 50% assistantship appointment or a full fellowship.
 Students with full fellowships may not be concurrently appointed to more than a 25% assistantship.